mdn/content/files/en-us/web/api/audioprocessingevent/playbacktime/index.md

 ## Value

-A number, that doesn't need to be an integer.
+A number that doesn't need to be an integer.

 ## Example